Let’s play a game. When I say “Vatican City,” what’s the first thing you think of? Does it have something to do with the Catholic church?

 Don’t expect to take your camera into the Sistine Chapel and snap your own photo of the Almighty reaching out to touch Adam’s finger.
 Absolutely no photography or video is permitted in the room.

 Here’s what they don’t tell you: Nippon’s exclusivity expired three years after the Sistine Chapel’s restoration was completed.
-It seems to me that the current “no photos” rule does little more than encourage purchases from the museum gift shop.
+We wouldn’t be surprised if the current “no photos” rule exists solely to encourage purchases from the museum gift shop.
+Hmph.

 We are so glad we were able to take this Vatican City tour.
 It was the highlight of our entire day in the Eternal City.
 And that’s saying a lot!

 - Visitors must be over 15 years old – no exceptions.